povidanius/geophone_knight/README.md

 ## Authors

-Povilas Daniušis (geophone interface, classifier) and Albertas Daniušis (agenda and coding stages design with Claude Code)
+Povilas Daniušis (geophone interface, classifier) and Albertas Daniušis (agenda and coding stages with Claude Code)